Health Problems to Be Aware of in Your Maine Coon

 The cysts are present at birth, and they multiply and grow in size as the cat ages.

 As the cysts develop, they tend to replace normal kidney tissue.
-The kidneys increase in size, and this leads to a decline in the renal function.
+The kidneys increase in size, and this leads to a decline in renal function.
 A complication of this illness is chronic renal failure.

 Because this disorder progresses slowly, a cat suffering from it may not show symptoms.
 Normally, warning signs are evident when a cat is already an adult or about seven years of age.